MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Factors in Code Generation Success

 The most common \textsc{Static} theme across all languages is ``UndefinedIdentifier'', which contains errors related to referencing non-existent terms.
 These errors can be caused in many ways -- calls to functions not in the local context, use of Python-like keywords, or calls to methods from external libraries that were not imported.

 Some errors in the \textsc{Runtime} category mimic those we expect from software engineers (e.g., index-out-of-range errors).
 However, others are unlike human mistakes.
-Notable themes in the latter group (\textsc{Model}) include generating code that throws exceptions on purpose and generating code in an entirely different language (e.g., Markdown, not Racket).
+Notable themes in the latter group (\textsc{Model}) include generating code that throws exceptions on purpose and generating code in an entirely different language.
+For instance, Codex frequently generates Markdown code for Racket problems.
+Although we don't have access to the Codex dataset, we suspect that Racket is not well-represented in the dataset.
+We posit that these errors occur because Racket files begin with a language declaration (\lstinline|#lang racket|) that is easily mistaken for a Markdown heading.

-Finally, the category \textsc{Language} includes multiple themes related to specifics of the target language itself.
+Finally, the category \textsc{Language} includes multiple themes related to the specifics of the target language itself.
 The ``LanguageSpecific'' theme contains idiosyncratic errors such as the requirement of labeled arguments in Swift. ``DoesNotKnowSyntax'' includes errors in Racket caused by incorrectly generated core language constructs.